-RA05 01/16/2002
+- a.
+Wellness Program: Costs of a Wellness Program to promote employee health and fitness are allowable.
+This program includes health and first aid clinics, fitness centers and the use of buildings and facilities when such use does not interfere with the official work of the Laboratory.
+Any significant enhancements to the approved ORNL Wellness Program Plan require prior DOE approval. - b.
+The Contractor will be reimbursed for the costs incidental to the promotion of morale and welfare, and health and safety of employees such as: employee publications; net costs of in-plant food services (operated on a break-even basis);

-The Contractor will be reimbursed for costs for activities incidental to the promotion of morale, welfare, health, and safety of employees, such as employee publications; health and first aid clinics; a fitness center; net costs of in-plant food services (operated on a break-even basis); employees time to promote employee participation in Blood Drives, U.S. Savings Bonds and United Fund campaigns; and other similar activities which may be sanctioned by the Contractor.
+employees time to promote employee participation in Blood Drives, U.S. Savings Bonds and United Fund campaigns; and other similar incidental costs which may be sanctioned by the contractor.